Oabilemoroka/Sales-Performance-Dashboard/README.md

 - `sum of Amount`, `Profit`, `Quantity`
 - `Category & sub category`, `City`, `Customer Name`, `Payment Mode`
 - `Order Date`, `Year-Month`
-- You can replace this with your own `.csv` or `.xlsx` file if needed.
+- You can replace this with your own `csv` or `xlsx` file if needed.

 ## How to Use
 1. Open the `SALES DASHBOARD PROJECT.pbix' file in **Power BI Desktop**.